 The Role of ERP in Digital Transformation

-There are many places to start the push toward digital transformation, but often the first place to look is the current technology stack and business processes.
+There are many places to start preparing your business for a digital transformation strategy, but often the first place to look is the current technology stack and business processes.
 As we discussed in our blog on the role of the Modern CFO, businesses are too often held back by their current technology (or lack thereof).
 Just as the push to digital transformation is being led by the finance department, the technological change most often driving a business toward the transformation is the Enterprise Resource Planning (ERP) software.

 Many may think, “ERP is just finance software,” “ERP is too clunky to drive innovation,” or the most egregious “ERP is dead,” this is often due to an outdated process of thinking.
 ERP has been around for decades as a massive monolith that does what it’s supposed to do.
 ERP has not only kept up with changes in the business world, in the past decade or so, it has led the change, resulting in a flexible, agile, and easily integrated platform that fosters innovation.

-In the coming months, we will continue to explore the role of ERP in digital transformation, discussing how it can not only make your job easier and your company more efficient, but also act as the catalyst your organization needs.
+We will continue to explore the role of ERP in digital transformation, key components of discussing how it can not only make your job easier and your company more efficient, but also act as the catalyst your organization needs.

 Acumatica: Modern ERP, Powered by Milestone Information Solutions